patrickfletcher/patrickfletcher.github.io/about.md

 # About me

 I'm a mathematical biologist.
-I'm currently a postdoc in [the Laboratory of Biological Modeling](https://lbm.niddk.nih.gov/) at the National Institutes of Health.
+I'm currently a staff scientist in [the Laboratory of Biological Modeling](https://lbm.niddk.nih.gov/) at the National Institutes of Health.